TestCon Europe 2022

 In this workshop we will learn about automation basics and good practices to have a solid fundamental understanding of this topic.
-We will write automation test cases with Cypress framework, create pull requests and you will get an individual feedback regarding your code after each code review.
+We will write automation test cases with Playwright Test framework, create pull requests, and have code review performed for our written code with a feedback from code reviewers.

 Building a Test Strategy in DevOps is not only about Test Automation, but how built-in-quality can be achieved in all steps of the SW development, within and outside of your CI/CD pipeline.

 What is the goal of your testing?
 What quality aspects are more and what are less important for your domain?
 What are the major risks?
 What testing steps should be included in a Continuous Integration/Continuous Delivery pipeline, and where to focus with Exploratory Testing?
 How to utilize the new QA opportunities available by applying DevOps practices?
 Don’t just string together existing manual processes! – in this tutorial, we will use simple, collaborative tools to design something better!